a5huynh/a5huynh.github.com/_posts/2014/11/2014-11-30-this-side-of-paradise.md

 > Outside of a dog, a book is man's best friend.
 > Inside of a dog, it's too dark to read.

-At least that's how it seems from the outside where the only source of information comes from eye-catching headlines.
-It can be difficult to believe that everyone can build products that save the world.
-Instead, perhaps the discussion should be towards the notion of [social design](http://en.wikipedia.org/wiki/Social_design).
+At least that's how it seems when the only source of information comes from eye-catching headlines.
+Speaking to founders you get the sense that they're all creating products to improve some small part of the world.
+While optimistic, it can be difficult to believe that every product will save the world.
+Perhaps instead, the discussion should be towards the notion of [social design](http://en.wikipedia.org/wiki/Social_design).
 At the time of it's conceptualization, the onus of social design fell on designers.
-However, in a world where anyone can create, *everyone* has the ability to envision and give form to products that can address human problems on a broad scale and contribute to social well-being.
+However, in a world where anyone can create, where everyone is creating, *everyone* has the ability to envision and give form to products that address human problems on a broad scale and contribute to social well-being.

+> What will your verse be?

-Products that connect people who would have never connected, who give a voice to those that had none, who make humans more productive, these are the breeds of product that address human ills.
-Products that facilitate distraction, shallow connections, these are the products that create human ills.
-The bar should be set as a product that makes you a better human.
-Better because you yourself have contributed something to the greater community through the use of the product or better because the product has made you better.
+Products that connect people who would have never connected, who give a voice to those that had none, who make humans more productive, these are the breeds that address human ills.
+Products that facilitate distraction, shallow connections, these are the products that *create* human ills.
+The bar should be set at a product that makes you, the user, a better human.
+Better as a human or better because you yourself have contributed something to the greater community.